Andrew Johnson (footballer, born 1981)

+He was capped eight times for England.

 Club career

 Birmingham City

 Johnson was born in Bedford, Bedfordshire, and started his career at Luton Town's Academy.
 He moved on to Birmingham City, where he signed his first professional contract on 11 March 1998.
 He missed a deciding penalty in the 2001 League Cup Final penalty shoot-out defeat to Liverpool.

 After making over 100 appearances for the Blues, he was sold to Crystal Palace in 2002, following Birmingham's promotion into the Premier League.
 Johnson was used as the makeweight in a transfer deal for Clinton Morrison, valued at £750,000 for the purposes of the transaction.

 Crystal Palace

 Johnson's made a strong start to his career at Palace by scoring a hat-trick in the 5–0 thrashing of rivals Brighton & Hove Albion on 26 October 2002, and then another, in the next match, at Walsall.
 Despite this, he made few appearances until manager Trevor Francis was dismissed with the Eagles mid-table, and replaced by Steve Kember.
-Kember was replaced by Ian Dowie a few months into the 2003–04 season.
+Kember was replaced by Iain Dowie a few months into the 2003–04 season.
 Under the new manager, Johnson ended the season as top scorer in the 2003–04 First Division season with 32 goals.
 Palace reached the play-offs and were promoted into the Premier League for 2004–05 after beating West Ham United 1–0 in the final.

 Despite Palace's relegation back into the Championship the following season, Johnson was the highest scoring English player with 21 goals and the second highest overall in the Premier League. his form attracted the attention of England manager Sven-Göran Eriksson.
 Johnson requested a transfer, but signed a new five-year contract with Palace in August 2005.

-Johnson was soon playing alongside Clinton Morrison, who had rejoined Palace from Birmingham for a fee of £2 million, three years after Birmingham had bought him in a deal for £4.25m plus Johnson.
+Johnson was soon playing alongside Clinton Morrison, who had rejoined Palace from Birmingham for a fee of £2 million, three years after Birmingham had bought him in a deal for £4.25 million plus Johnson.
 However, due to injury to Johnson, and Morrison's lack of form, the pairing was limited in the early part of the season.
 With a return to fitness and form, the two soon became Dowie's first choice pairing as the season progressed, with Dougie Freedman adding experience to the strike force.

 Palace comfortably made it into a top-six position but in the play-offs failed to recover from a first leg defeat at the hands of Watford, being beaten on aggregate in the semi-final.
 Johnson scored 15 goals in the Championship that season.

 In 2005, Johnson was voted into Palace's Centenary XI, the only player at the club at the time to be selected, and, together with Nigel Martyn, the only members of the XI then playing on a professional basis.